Skycoder42/QtAutoUpdater/README.md

 The documentation is available within the releases and on [github pages](https://skycoder42.github.io/QtAutoUpdater/).

 The documentation was created using [doxygen](http://www.stack.nl/~dimitri/doxygen/).
 It includes an HTML-documentation and Qt-Help files that can be included into QtCreator (QtAssistant) to show F1-Help (See [Adding External Documentation](https://doc.qt.io/qtcreator/creator-help.html#adding-external-documentation) for more details).

+## Translations
+The core library does not need any translation, since it won't show anything to the user.
+The Gui library however does.
+The project is prepared for translation.
+But since I speak only english and german, those are the only languages I can provide translations for.
+However, you can easily create the translations yourself.
+The file `AutoUpdaterGui/translations/QtAutoUpdaterController_template.ts` is a ready-made TS file.
+Just rename it (e.g to `QtAutoUpdaterController_jp.ts`) and open it with the QtLinguist to create the translations.

 ## Downloads
 Downloads are available via [github releases](https://github.com/Skycoder42/QtAutoUpdater/releases).
 The downloads include: